ni/install-systemlink-enterprise/release-notes/2023-03/README.md

 - Support for Kubernetes 1.23

-- Support for both PostgreSQL 13 and 14.
+- Support for PostgreSQL 13 and 14

 - Users can now export data tables to CSV